AccessAbility and Inclusion

 If you are a student who identifies as Autistic, ADHD, Dyslexic and/or another minority neurotype with Neurodiversity support needs, or live with or have a mental health condition, ongoing medical condition or disability (including physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty), then AccessAbility Advisors can assist you to meet the requirements of your course.

 You may also be eligible to register for services if you are caring for someone living with any of these conditions, or someone who is frail and aged.

-The AccessAbility Hub may be able to assist with:
+AccessAbility and Inclusion may be able to assist with:

 - advice on managing university study

-- implementing reasonable adjustments, including alternate assessment/exam arrangements, assistance negotiating extensions, placement arrangements etc.
+- implementing reasonable adjustments, including adjusted assessment/exam arrangements, assistance negotiating extensions, placement arrangements etc.

 - information on assistive technology options.